SAP-samples/teched2025-AI165/exercises/ex1/README.md

    }
    ```

-5. **Test the Agent**
+5. Test the Agent
-   - Click the **Test** button in the project interface.
+   - Click the Test button towards the right of where you prompted your Agent.
-   - Think of a meaningful question to evaluate the agent.
+   - While the test package is deployed, think of a good question for the Agent to evaluate it.
-   - Open the logs to monitor the agent’s actions and ensure proper functioning.
+   - If the Agent doesn't behave as expected, open the logs view to monitor the thinking and decisions of the Agent.

-6. **Verify the Agent’s Response**
-   - Ask the agent: “Provide information about the business partner called Cymbal Direct.”
-   - Confirm that the agent returns a response matching the details from the JSON record.
+   - If not already done, ask the Agent “Provide information about the business partners called Cymbal Direct.”.
+Does the response match the details from the JSON records?

-### Learning Objective
-Learn how to create and test an agent in Joule Studio that responds to inquiries about business partners using a predefined dataset, then integrate live data retrieval via OData actions and Joule skills.

-7. **Create a new Action Project**
+7. Create a new Action Project to outsource the business partners information to an external service
-   - Under Connectors -> Actions, create a new Action Project of type "OData Destination."
+   - Go to Connectors -> Actions to create it and use OData Destination as type.
-   - Configure it to use the `BUSINESS_PARTNER_SERVICE` destination to retrieve business partner data.
+   - As destination select the `BUSINESS_PARTNER_SERVICE` one.

-8. **Test the Action**
+   - Configure the inputs and outputs as needed
    - Test the action and call the `/BusinessPartners` endpoint (GET).
    - Verify the output matches the business partner information from the hardcoded JSON.

-9. **Add a Joule Skill to Your Original Project**
-   - Return to your Joule Skills project, where your also defined your Agent.
-   - Create a new Joule Skill that invokes the action and outputs the business partners.
+8. Define a Joule Skill in your project that wraps and invokes the action

-10. **Integrate the Skill into Your Agent**
+   - In it configure a Skill Output and pass to it the output of the action call

-    - In the agent definition, register the Joule Skill as a tool.
+10. Attach the Joule Skill you just created to your Agent as a tool
     - Remove the hardcoded JSON of the records of the business partners entirely from the prompt.
-    - Instruct the agent to instead call your tool to retrieve the information about the business partners.
+    - Prompt the Agent to instead call your tool to retrieve the information about the business partners.

-11. **Retest the Upgraded Agent**
+11. Retest the Agent
-    - Test the agent again with the query: “Provide information about the business partner called Cymbal Direct.”
+    - Click again the test button, and ask it again “Provide information about the business partner called Cymbal Direct.”
+    - Verfiy that the response is the same from earlier
-    - Review the logs to confirm the tool is called and live data is used in the response.
+    - Review the logs to confirm that the tool was actually called.

-### Hints
-- Ensure that the environment and project names include your workstation number exactly as printed.
-- Use the logs to identify process issues if the test does not yield the expected output.
-- Review each configuration step to avoid common setup mistakes.
+Click [here]() to move to the next exercise, exercise 2.